Practice-SpencerTower/DSAs/doubly-linked-lists.md

 - Each node has a pointer to the previous node
 - Some operations need to be different from singly linked lists
   - E.g. removing the last node of the list - can go directly to the tail, remove it, and set the previous node as the new tail
+- Faster at finding nodes than singly linked lists
 - More flexibility than singly linked lists but takes up more memory

 - Big O: